ChuanHong/Phase2UtilitiesRPackage/README.md

 You should consider a more nuanced approach to source control, but to complete the example without additional complexity, we will assume that you are staging, committing, and pushing all of your code at once.
-E.g., from the command line in the container, we would:
+E.g., from the Linux command line in the container, we would:

 Add your changes to staging: